Today is Madonna Ciccone's 60th birthday.

 And while the eternal Material Girl has ceded much of the pop spotlight of today to a new generation of stars, her influence is still felt in the way modern musicians are viewed, regarded, heard, and accepted.

 In the early '80s, Madonna broke down a lot of the industry doors that young entertainers stride through so brashly and confidently these days, while also giving music fans a reason to dance and think at the same time.

-But, for a testosterone-charged teenage boy that was only interested in classic rock and hip-hop in the '80s, Madonna held an entirely different appeal.
-She was a stone-cold sex symbol that opened everybody's eyes wide with her blatant disregard for society's conventions and inhibitions, flouting her sensuality and eroticism while single-handedly taking over the pop music world.
-I never owned one of her albums or really listened to her music by choice, but anytime one of her videos came on MTV I tuned in, transfixed by this audacious, brazen woman who seemed to be refashioning herself into one fantasy figure after another.
-She knew that there were other ways to win over an audience than just relying on her music.
+Initially, I never owned one of her albums or listened to her music much by choice.
+But anytime one of her videos came on MTV I tuned in, transfixed by this audacious, brazen woman who seemed to be refashioning herself into one fantasy figure after another.
+At the heart of all those videos was a confident, pioneering artist who was reinventing both how music can sound and—with the advent of MTV—how it can look.
+She knew that there were other ways to win over an audience other than just relying on her music, and her artful and groundbreaking videos are still as iconic and memorable as her songs themselves.

-But there was a power and authority to Madonna that appealed to me as well.
-The fact that she was making up her own rules as she went along, that she wasn't just a pretty puppet being manipulated by the industry--that aspect of her public image attracted me as much as her obvious beauty.
+There was a power and authority to Madonna that appealed to me as well.
+She was making up her own rules and trends as she went along, defiantly resisting ever being manipulated by an industry that has a long history of mistreatment and cruelty towards women.
+Madonna’s creative audacity and provocative public image attracted me as much as her obvious talent and undeniable beauty.
 She was dictating what direction MTV and the music world in general was going, and it was up to them to try and keep pace with her.